 - Double Screened Washable Air Filter

-Coming in at 14,000 BTU’s, the Homelabs portable air condition is a top 7 contender for the best portable AC for RV living.
+Coming in at 14,000 BTU’s, the Homelabs portable air conditioner is a top 7 contender for the best portable AC for RV living.

 You can condition the air (cool, dehumidify, and blow) in spaces between 450 to 600 sq ft.